wwarthen/RomWBW/Hardware/ReadMe.txt

 VDU\vdu.rom: ROM image for VDU onboard EPROM

-PropIO\PropIO.eeprom: PropIO firmware for use with RomWBW

-PropIO2\PropIO2.eeprom: PropIO V2 firmware for use with RomWBW

-ParPortProp\ParPortProp.eeprom: ParPortProp firmware for use with RomWBW
+Prop\PropIO.eeprom: PropIO firmware for use with RomWBW Prop\PropIO2.eeprom: PropIO V2 firmware for use with RomWBW Prop\ParPortProp.eeprom: ParPortProp firmware for use with RomWBW